 The overall health and well-being of our patients, physicians, and staff is our top priority at Foot and Ankle Associates of North Texas (FAANT).
 We are closely monitoring the COVID-19 (coronavirus) situation for the health and safety of everyone at FAANT.

-We are currently available in-office to new and established patients for their foot and ankle care.
+We are available in-office to new and established patients for their foot and ankle care.

 To continue to treat patients safely, we are:

-- Screening patients for symptoms, travel, or exposure to viruses prior to scheduling an appointment
+- Screening patients for symptoms or exposure to viruses prior to scheduling an appointment

 - Employee health screening before each shift begins

-Please know that if you are ill or feeling unwell, it is best to stay home to prevent the spread of disease.
+Please know that if you are ill or feeling unwell, it is important to stay home to prevent the spread of disease.